-If something seems off, don’t rush into anything, and definitely don’t use the links or phone numbers provided.
+If something seems off, don’t rush into anything, and definitely don’t use the links or phone numbers provided in any messaging that feels suspect.
 Instead, independently research the source company’s website and use the contact details provided to check everything’s ok.

-You can always speak to get help from Apple if you’re concerned about a security risk on your device – and suspicious emails can be forwarded to email@example.com to help them tackle the scammers directly.
+You can always speak to Apple’s security support team if you’re concerned about a security risk on your device – and suspicious emails can be forwarded to email@example.com to help them tackle the scammers directly.

 Finally, remember there are plenty more scams out there than the few we covered here – and they get more sophisticated by the day.
 Be smart.
 Stay cool.
 Think twice.